 What is College Goal Sunday Washington?

-All break-out sessions will be offered in ASL, English, Russian and Spanish, and translators will also be available.
+All break-out sessions will be offered in English, Russian and Spanish, and translators will also be available.

 College Goal Sunday Washington is a free state-wide event that provides students and families with help completing the FAFSA (Free Application for Federal Student Aid) — the single-most important application for financial assistance for higher education.